GPTQ: Accurate Post-Training Quantization for Generative Pre-trained Transformers

 Model memory: 4.52 GB

-The memory occupied by the 3-bit model is also almost 5 GB.
-The 4-bit model occupied 5.34 GB, while now in 3-bit it occupies 4.52 GB, so we have managed to reduce the size of the model a little more.
+The memory occupied by the model in 3 bits is also almost 5 GB.
+The model in 4 bits took up 5.34 GB, while now in 3 bits it takes up 4.52 GB, so we have managed to reduce the size of the model a bit more.

 We make the inference and see how long it takes